curl/everything-curl/cmdline/urls/query.md

  - `content`: URL encode the content and add that to the query.
-Just be careful so that the content does not contain any `=` or `@` symbols, as that makes the syntax match one of the other cases below!
+Just be careful so that the content does not contain any `=` or `@` symbols, as that makes the syntax match one of the other cases below.

  - `=content`: URL encode the content and add that to the query.
 The initial `=` symbol is not included in the data.